Mount Pleasant Indian Industrial Boarding School: The children

 Native American children from all over the State of Michigan, along with children from Alaska, Minnesota, Wisconsin, and New York were forced to the Mount Pleasant Indian Industrial Boarding School.
 It had an average enrollment of more than 300 students annually for many of the years it was open.

 School is in session

-The Native American children at the boarding school received basic academic instruction in grades kindergarten through eighth (K-8) at the Mount Pleasant School.
+The Native American children at the boarding school received basic academic instruction in grades kindergarten through eighth (K-8) at the Mount Pleasant School (9th grade was added in 1926-1927 school year.
 The strict and structured schedule was focused on vocational training and religious education.
 Classes were offered in English language, woodworking, farming, sewing/tailoring, laundry, housekeeping and basic first aid.
 The coursework included teaching students how to adapt and fit into "white culture".
 Rumors of extreme abuse suffered by students as told by locals permeate the locale.
 The documentary film Indian School: Stories of Survival includes interviews with attendees of the Mount Pleasant Indian Industrial Boarding School and some of their descendants.
 The Saginaw Chippewa Tribe maintains a YouTube channel documenting remembrance ceremonies for the students who attended and died there.